 or all forms of violence, including legal, combined (excluding suicide).

 First Peoples also have the potential to be attracted to artificial lights.
-The cultural values needed to live in nature and with nature has been evolved into those who were not able to dominate nature.
-We, who for a time (~300 years) have had dominion, need to adopt adaptive values our pre-growther ancestors learned the hard way and today's First Peoples can help teach us.
+The cultural values needed to live in nature and with nature has been selected for among those who were not able to dominate nature.
+We, who for a time (~300 years) have had dominion, need to adopt values our pre-growther ancestors learned the hard way and today's First Peoples can help teach us.
 This does not imply an uncritical endeavor to "go native."
 Tribal cultures have much to learn as well.
-For example, they demand Kennewich Man's 9,000 year old remains be given a tribal burial based solely on a deeply held belief that he is one of them.
-Belief-based thinking is native to primary cultures too, and is a cognitive malfunction.
+For example, they demand Kennewich Man's 9,000 year old remains be given a tribal [their tribe] burial based solely on a deeply held belief that he is one of them.
+Belief-based thinking is native to primary cultures too, and may be a cognitive malfunction.

 Posterity would do well to value all cultures, not merely

 the one they were born into, and embrace what is best in

 each.
 Science is needed for sanity, not because it is said